Summary of Energy Harvesting Circuit

 Parts used in the Energy Harvesting Circuit:

-- LTC3108 ultra low voltage DC/DC step-up converter chip
+- LTC3108 ultra low voltage DC/DC step up converter chip

 - CoilCraft LPR6235 1:100 coil transformer

-- Peltier thermoelectric generator module
+- Peltier thermo-electric generator

 - 5.5V 1F supercapacitor